Parents worried parental leave will damage career prospects

 These are the findings of new research, conducted by Permanent TSB (PTSB), which found that 33 per cent of men, and 32 per cent of women, say taking parental leave could damage their career progression.
 Remote working is another source of concern, with 38 per cent of men and 22 per cent of women saying their career will suffer if they work from home.

-Eamonn Crowley, chief executive of Permanent TSB, said that the research shows that far too many employees feel they have to choose between career progression and caring for their families.
+Eamonn Crowley, chief executive of Permanent TSB, said the research shows far too many employees feel they have to choose between career progression and caring for their families.

 “Employers need to address this as a matter of urgency.
 Parental leave is a statutory entitlement; no one should feel discouraged from using it.
 Employers also need to reassure their staff that working from home is not an obstacle to developing their careers,” he said, adding that PTSB is looking at introducing “smarter ways” of working, along with a continued focus on promoting equal opportunities for everyone.